 5. Study Limitations

 Short period of the study.
-However, this did not affect the findings as the study strength of the mixed methodology with concurrent triangulation of results enabled assessing of both caregiver and health service factors affecting the uptake of EID.
+However, this did not affect the findings as the study strength of the mixed methodology with concurrent triangulation of results enabled assessing both caregiver and health service factors affecting the uptake of EID.

 6. Conclusion